$146,865Average Value$70Average Price per Sq Ft6Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Fairfield, Fort Wayne sell after 21 days on the market compared to the national average of 52 days.
-The median sale price for homes in Fairfield, Fort Wayne over the last 12 months is $154,000, up 1% from the median home sale price over the previous 12 months.
+On average, homes in Fairfield, Fort Wayne sell after 25 days on the market compared to the national average of 53 days.
+The median sale price for homes in Fairfield, Fort Wayne over the last 12 months is $136,500, down 8% from the median home sale price over the previous 12 months.

+PROACTIVELY UPDATE FOUNDATIONS, PROFESSIONALLY WATERPROOFED AND REINFORCED to ensure long-term durability, structural integrity, and peace of mind for years to come!
 Discover a beautifully remodeled 3-bedroom, 2-bath investment property just minutes from downtown Fort Wayne, shopping, and dining.
-Fully updated in 2019 with vinyl flooring, fresh paint, appliances, and upgraded mechanicals, this home offers peace of mind and low-maintenance ownership.
-Currently OCCUPIED and generating $1,150/month, with tenants paying all utilities, this property provides
+Fully updated in 2019 with vinyl flooring, fresh paint, appliances, and upgraded mechanicals, this

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.